Canon 6D vs Nikon D7100

 |Nikon D600« »||Y||mono||mono||Y||Y||mini||2.0||-||-||-||Nikon D600|

 It is notable that the 6D offers wifi support, while the D7100 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 Both the 6D and the D7100 have been discontinued, but can regularly be found used on eBay.
 The 6D was replaced by the Canon 6D Mark II, while the D7100 was followed by the Nikon D7200.

 Review summary: Canon 6D vs Nikon D7100

-Reasons to prefer the Canon EOS 6D:
+Arguments in favor of the Canon EOS 6D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.